 The Bodhisatta was once an ascetic.
 While staying in the royal park one time he saw the queen naked and, suddenly overcome with lust, lost his insight.
 But after suffering for a week, he did a mystic trance and recovered.

 The Bodhisatta was once a horse merchant.
-A poor old woman sold him a magical horse that she loved very much so he could have a life of luxury.
-When the king saw how fast the horse ran and his other powers, he paid half his kingdom to buy him.
+A poor old woman sold him a magical horse that she loved very much so it could have a life of luxury.
+When the king saw how fast the horse ran and his other powers, he paid half his kingdom to buy it.

 The Bodhisatta was once a parrot.
 When his eyesight faded, he relied on his only son to care for him.
 He told his son not to bring mangoes from a particular island because of the danger, but he ignored this advice and died.
 Soon after, the Bodhisatta starved to death.

 The Bodhisatta was once a merchant.
 One time a group of men found buried treasure, but not content with it they dug further to find more; except for the Bodhisatta who told them they already had enough.
-The digging irritated a naga king and he killed everyone except the Bodhisatta, who he gave extra treasure for being righteous.
+The digging irritated a naga king and he killed everyone except the Bodhisatta.

 The Bodhisatta was once a king.
 He was very wise, once resolving fourteen problems at the same time.
 A former servant of his father had some terrible luck and four people tried to take advantage of him to get rich, but the Bodhisatta ruled creatively in the servant’s favor.
 Then he explained the cause of misery for ten beings the servant had met on his way to the palace.